oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

     ![Gallery](images/gallery.png " ")

-6. The Gallery Page displays a collection of starter Applications, Sample Applications and Custom Applications that you can install in your workspace.
+6. The Gallery Page displays a collection of starter Applications, Sample Applications and Custom Applications that you can install in your Workspace.

    ![Sample Applications](images/gallery-page2.png " ")